35th Annual Bonnie and Lee Malmed

 Several winners of our Young Artist Competition have gone on to notable music careers, including:

-The winner receives a monetary award and is required to join the Skokie Valley Symphony as a section member for the following season.
+The winner receives a monetary award and is required to join the Skokie Valley Symphony Orchestra as a section member for the following season.
 This includes Thursday evening and occasional Monday evening rehearsals September through May and four to five concerts.
-A musician can compete for, and be awarded, both the Young Artist Competition prize and the Mittenthal Scholarship, but they are not related.
+A musician can compete for, and be awarded, both the Young Artists' Competition prize and the Mittenthal Scholarship.

 Competitors for the Mittenthal Chair Prize may concurrently compete for a YAC prize, or may compete solely for the Mittenthal Chair Prize.
 Enrollment on either basis is subject to a single Application Fee.

 Mittenthal Competition Rules